dodops/dodops.github.io/README.md

 # Personal Blog

-This is an archive of my new created blog using [Jekyll](http://jekyllrb.com) Here I'm planing to talk about web development tools, mostyl about Ruby ans its awesome ecosystem.
+This is an archive of my new created blog using [Jekyll](http://jekyllrb.com) Here I'm planing to talk about web development tools, mostly about Ruby and its awesome ecosystem.

 ## Theme used